 Historical Statistics of the United States: Millenial Edition is a standard source for data on all aspects of American history.
 The Millennial Edition is divided into five sections broadly covering: population, work and welfare, economic structure and performance, economic sectors, and governance and international relations.
 Includes over 37,000 data series and statistics from more than 1,000 sources.
 Users can graph individual tables and create customized tables and spreadsheets reflecting particular areas of interest.
 Data is downloadable in Excel or CSV; also download entire groups of tables as a zip file.

 Expands and revises information provided in Historical Statistics of the United States, previously produced by the U.S. Bureau of the Census, and includes thirty years of new data and scholarship.

-D&B Industry Norms and key Business Ratios are made possible through over one million financial statements in the D&B Financial Information Base.
+Key Business Ratios Archives are made possible through over one million financial statements in the D&B Financial Information Base.
 This file consists of U.S. corporations, partnerships and proprietorships both public and privately owned, in all size ranges, and includes over 800 different lines of business as defined by the U.S. Standard industrial Classification (SIC) code numbers.
 Our data is collected weekly, maintained daily, and constantly edited and updated.